mkrechetov/mkrechetov.github.io/_posts/2022-07-14-gabriel_graphs.markdown

     return ccw(A,C,D) != ccw(B,C,D) and ccw(A,B,C) != ccw(A,B,D)
 ```

 The fast algorithm works as follows.
-We iterate edges of triangulation and find two corresponding regions of Voronoi diagram.
+We iterate the edges of triangulation and find two corresponding regions of the Voronoi diagram.
 If two regions share a border, there are two cases to consider: the border either contains the point at infinity or not.
-In the first case, we must first substitute the point at infinity by some large but finite point, so that segnment intersection works correctly.
+In the first case, we must first substitute the point at infinity with some large but finite point, so that the segment intersection works correctly.

 ```
 def GabrielViaDelaunayVoronoi(n, seed=None):